Ponsajjan/web-scraper/README.md

-scripts to extract data from websites
+scripts to extract data from Amazon